 Virtual care

-Employees and their beneficiaries enrolled in Regence can access virtual (telehealth) appointments with mental health care providers by utilizing one of the Provider Matching tools, visiting regence.com, or accessing one of the resources listed below:
+Employees and their beneficiaries enrolled in Regence can access virtual appointments with mental health care providers by visiting regence.com or downloading the Regence app and utilizing the Provider Matching Tool or many of the other mental health resources available, including Meru Health, Equip, Talkspace, and more.

 Making Life Easier